Premier Tennis Policies

 We suggest that all parents of children carrying Epipens arrange for a qualified medical practitioner to demonstrate use of the Epipen to our Head Coach on their first day at camp.
 If this is not possible then we will accept a demonstration given by a parent/guardian instead.

-Premier Tennis may take photographs and video footage at camp to use for training, marketing and promotional purpose s.
+Premier Tennis may take photographs and video footage of your child, on camps or one of our coaching programmes within Parks, Tennis Clubs and Schools to use for training, marketing and promotional purpose s.
 To exclude your child we must be informed in writing at the time of booking.

 Premier Tennis is an equal opportunities employer and also welcomes all children regardless of their gender, ability, race or religion.
 Each child attending a Premier Tennis camp is of equal value and is entitled to equal access of opportunity.
 We operate a zero tolerance policy to discrimination or bullying of any kind.